A guide to some of the best luxury hotels and experiences in Bermuda

 Bermuda’s luxury hotels each offer a different perspective on the island, so it’s worth choosing based on the kind of trip you want.

-Rosewood Bermuda offers a quieter, more residential style stay.
-Set above Castle Harbour, it has wide views across the water and access to a private beach club.
-This is a good option if you’re looking for space, privacy, and a slower pace, with golf, spa facilities, and dining all on site.
-It tends to suit couples or those travelling for a special occasion.
+Rosewood Bermuda is a luxury resort set above Castle Harbour, with sweeping views across the water and access to a private beach club.
+One of the island’s more expansive properties, it offers a full range of facilities including golf, spa facilities, tennis, and so much more.
+It’s a great choice if you’re looking for space, privacy, and a slower pace, with everything you need in one place, and tends to suit couples or those travelling for a special occasion.

 Cambridge Beaches Resort & Spa is located on a peninsula, giving it a more tucked-away feel.
 With several small beaches and coves around the property, it’s well-suited to couples looking for a quieter stay.
 Accommodation is cottage-style, and the overall pace is more relaxed, with a focus on spa time, sunsets, and low-key dining.